Animosusoft/WebHealthManagement/README.md

 * -->

-A web based health management system that will be used for the administration of a Hospital or Clinic.It will aid in alliviate a lot of the paper work done at Hospitals that waste a lot of time and delay the ministring of health care to the various patients that do need it
+A web based health management system that will be used for the administration of a Hospital or Clinic.It will aid in alliviating a lot of the paper work done at Hospitals that waste a lot of time and delay the ministering of health care to the various patients that do need it

 > CheckOut the Plan and Overview of the [Web Health Management System](https://gist.github.com/Ultra-Code/f83ad84e5c907352dccec467501f3e04)